‘Call Of Duty’ 2017: ‘Infinite Warfare’ Sequel Will Be Set In London During WW2

 The news comes following last week’s release of Call of Duty: Infinite Warfare’s first DLC.
 The Sabotage DLC has been available for PlayStation players since Friday, with Activision confirming that it will be available to Xbox One and PC players at a later date.
 The game’s first expansion introduces four new multiplayer maps, plus a new zombie survival map.

 The next game in the Call of Duty series will be announced this summer ahead of its release later in the year.
-If speculation amongst fans is to be believed, the game will be set in London during World War 2.
+If speculation amongst fans is to be believed, the game will be set in London during World War II.

 [Featured Image by Activision]